For information on:

-All permanent residents of the United States are required to carry an eTA.
-Therefore their foreign passport must be linked to a valid eTA.
-They must also travel with proof of their permanent resident status in order to substantiate their visa exemption.
+All permanent residents of the United States must travel with proof of their permanent resident status in order to substantiate their eTA and visa exemption.

 The following documents are proof of U.S. permanent residence:

-- A temporary I-551 ADIT (Alien Documentation, Identification and Telecommunications System) stamp affixed to a passport or to the Arrival/Departure Record (Form I-94) containing a passport style photo
+- a temporary I-551 ADIT (Alien Documentation, Identification and Telecommunications System) stamp affixed to a passport or affixed to the Arrival/Departure Record (Form I-94) containing a passport style photo

 4. Temporary Resident Visa Exemptions